 A Men’s Health magazine survey of 15,000 readers revealed that 56% admitted to having suicidal thoughts.
-Furthermore, 70% of the men surveyed said they would not describe themselves as “living with high levels of positive mental health”.
+Furthermore, 70% of the men surveyed said they wouldn’t describe themselves as “living with high levels of positive mental health”.
 Social media plays a significant part in poor mental wellbeing with 80% of men comparing themselves to people on Instagram.

 There is 22 times more funding for each cancer patient than for mental health problems!
 In August alone four men in their 20s and 30s have been found dead in Devon.
 More needs to be done to better support men’s mental health and stop them suffering in silence!